Preventing deformation in your vessel

 4. Always use a non-kinking blow-off and drain hose that won't close and allow pressure to build up (or vacuum to form), and keep the hose as short as possible (the longer the hose, the more likelihood of kinking, closure or back pressure)

 5. Ensure that the water can exit the vessel faster than it is being put into the vessel by keeping the exit fully open and restricting inflow water.
 (If water is rushing/spraying out the exit, it is very likely that pressure is building up.)

-6. Install a water pressure regulator on the inflow side of the jacket to prevent inlet water from ever going over 5psi in 3-in-1 and 7psi in 4-in-1 (and a pressure relief valve can also be installed to relieve pressure if it exceeds the upper limit).
+6. Install a water pressure regulator on the inflow side of the jacket to prevent inlet water from ever going over 5psi in 3-in-1 and jackets and 7psi in 4-in-1 (and a pressure relief valve can also be installed to relieve pressure if it exceeds the upper limit).
 This can be found at local hardware stores, online or can be purchased here.